sridge/jekyll-theme-console/about.md

 Data Scientist
 <img src="/assets/avatar.svg" alt="image" width="200" height="200" />
 <br />
-I am a data scientist and I make predictions of the future.
+I make predictions of the future.
 I use my statistical and machine learning knowledge to turn data into actionable insights.
 I have followed my interest in prediction throughout my education, picking up experience along the way in numerical weather prediction and long-term climate prediction.
 For my bachelor's degree, I studied meteorology at Virginia Tech, and in May 2020, I received my Ph.D. in Earth and Environmental Science from Columbia University.
 My dissertation focused on future ocean CO<sub>2</sub> absorption.
 I used complex and simplified models of ocean CO<sub>2</sub> absorption to indentify the key processes driving reductions to the future efficiency of ocean CO2.